Ozoemenamsolomon/zikoro-bookings/README.md

 ### **3.1 User Onboarding**
 1. User signs up and confirms their email.
-2. A default workspace (`My Workspace`) is created or named after an optional organization name provided during signup.
+2. A default workspace (`My Workspace`) is created or named after an optional organization name provided during onboarding.
 3. The user is redirected to `/ws/[workspaceId]` to access the workspace.
-4. If `[workspaceId]` is invalid, the user lands on an error page at `/ws`.
+4. If `[workspaceId]` is invalid, the user lands on an error/landing page at `/ws`.

 ### **3.2 Inviting Team Members**
 1. From `/ws/[workspaceId]/settings/teams`, users invite team members.